Bibi-VN/Autonomous_Robot/README.md

   - `Mapping`: A parallel block that performs simultaneous navigation and mapping if no map exists

 - **Pick-and-Place Cycles**:
-  - Three repeated `PickAndPlaceN` sequences handle autonomous object manipulation
+  - Three repeated `PickAndPlace` sequences handle autonomous object manipulation

 ---